Table of Contents

 - A time-efficient way of working out around your hectic lifestyle

-So, what is HIIT and why should you care?
+What is HIIT and why should you care?

 High-intensity interval training (known as HIIT) is a training method used by everyone from athletes to housewives to get lean, toned and fitter… fast.